Rainbow Graphs and Switching Classes: The main proof

 \begin{definition} For a Seidel matrix $A$ we define $\widetilde{A}$ as

 \end{definition} Note that $\widetilde{A}$ is also a Seidel matrix.
 In particular, if $A$ is the Siedel matrix of $G$, then $\widetilde{A}$ is the Siedel matrix of $\tilde{G}$.

 Let $A$ and $B$ be Seidel matrices of some graphs $G$ and $G'$, respectively.
 Then $G$ and $G'$ are isomorphic if and only if $B = PAP^{-1}$ for some permutation matrix $P$.
-Furthermore, $G$ and $G'$ are switching equivalent if and only if $B = QAQ^{-1}$ for some signed permutation matrix $Q$.
+Recall that the \emph{signed} permutation matrices are the matrices we get from permutation matrices by replacing $1$'s with $\pm 1$'s.
+Since switching at vertex $i$ of a graph corresponds to changing signs of entries in $i$-th row and $i$-th column of its Seidel matrix, $G$ and $G'$ are switching equivalent if and only if $B = QAQ^{-1}$ for some signed permutation matrix $Q$.

 In order to prove Theorem~\ref{thm:main}, it only remains to prove that $\psi$ is injective, since surjectivity is given by Proposition~\ref{prop:surj}.
 We need to show that if $\tilde{G}$ is isomorphic to $\tilde{G'}$, then $G$ and $G'$ are in the same switching class.
 This can be restated in the following linear algebra language: